-In the previous blog post I wrote about Dexie.
-An IndexedDB wrapper library, that simplifies the IndexedDB programming.
+In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

-In this blog post, I show you a complete application and how to integrate Dexie into a TypeScript (Ionic) application.
+In this blog post, I'll show you a complete application and how to integrate Dexie into a TypeScript (Ionic) application.

 The application is a clone of the application I wrote for this blog post about IndexedDB.
-It downloads a list of earthquakes that happened in the last month, from the USGS Earthquake Hazard Program website, inserts the records into an IndexedDB database and displays the data in a list.
-The user can filter the data on various criteria like magnitude and time.
+It downloads a list of earthquakes that happened in the last month from the USGS Earthquake Hazard Program website, inserts the records into an IndexedDB database, and displays the data in a list.
+The user can filter the data based on various criteria, like magnitude and time.

-When you are trying to add Dexie, the way I showed you in the previous blog post, with code like this, you encounter an error.
+When you try to add Dexie using the method I showed you in the previous blog post, with code like this, you'll encounter an error:

 const db = new Dexie("MyDb");